aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/fixed_point64.md

 ## Function `create_from_rational`

-Create a fixed-point value from a rational number specified by its numerator and denominator.
-Calling this function should be preferred for using <code>Self::create_from_raw_value</code> which is also available.
-This will abort if the denominator is zero.
-It will also abort if the numerator is nonzero and the ratio is not in the range 2^-64 ..
-2^64-1.
-When specifying decimal fractions, be careful about rounding errors: if you round to display N digits after the decimal point, you can use a denominator of 10^N to avoid numbers where the very small imprecision in the binary representation could change the rounding, e.g., 0.0125 will round down to 0.012 instead of up to 0.013.
+Create a fixed&#45;point value from a rational number specified by its<br/> numerator and denominator.
+Calling this function should be preferred<br/> for using <code>Self::create_from_raw_value</code> which is also available.<br/> This will abort if the denominator is zero.
+It will also<br/> abort if the numerator is nonzero and the ratio is not in the range<br/> 2^&#45;64 ..
+2^64&#45;1.
+When specifying decimal fractions, be careful about<br/> rounding errors: if you round to display N digits after the decimal<br/> point, you can use a denominator of 10^N to avoid numbers where the<br/> very small imprecision in the binary representation could change the<br/> rounding, e.g., 0.0125 will round down to 0.012 instead of up to 0.013.

 <pre><code>public fun create_from_rational(numerator: u128, denominator: u128): fixed_point64::FixedPoint64<br/></code></pre>